skippy-io/skippy-io.github.io/docs/tutorials/getting-started-with-skippy-x-junit5.markdown

 __Note__: You can skip to the next section if you don't care about how Skippy works under the hood.

-Let's take a look at `com.example.LeftPadderTest.cov`:
+Let's take a look at com.example.LeftPadderTest.cov:
 ```
 com.example.LeftPadder
 com.example.LeftPadderTest
 com.example.StringUtils
 ```

-The `.cov` file contains a list of classes that are covered by `com.example.LeftPadderTest`.
+The .cov file contains a list of classes that are covered by `com.example.LeftPadderTest`.
 This data was captured from [JaCoCo](https://www.jacoco.org/) during Skippy's analysis.
 You might wonder: Shouldn't there be coverage for `com.example.TestConstants`?
 Yes.
 But: JaCoCo's analysis is based on the execution of instrumented bytecode.
 Since the Java compiler inlines the value of `TestConstants.HELLO` into`LeftPadderTest`'s class file, JaCoCo has no way to detect this.

 Don't worry - Skippy has you covered!
 Skippy combines JaCoCo's dynamic bytecode analysis with a custom, static bytecode analysis to detect relevant changes.
-To do this, it needs additional information that is stored in  `classes.md5`:
+To do this, it needs additional information that is stored in  classes.md5:

 ```
 build/classes/java/main:com/example/LeftPadder.class:9U3+WYit7uiiNqA9jplN2A==